JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

         * The `@Published` attribute is used for the `launches` property, so the view model will emit signals whenever this property changes.

-5. Remove the `ContentView_Previews` structure: you won't be implementing a preview that would be compatible with your view model.
+5. Remove the `ContentView_Previews` structure: you won't need to implement a preview that should be compatible with your view model.

 6. Update the body of the `ContentView` class to display the list of launches and add the reload functionality.